scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 Upon receiving a PCB, the Control Service of an AS performs the following checks:

-1. PCB validity: It verifies the validity of the PCB (see [](#pcb-validity)) and invalid PCBs MUST be discarded.
+1. PCB validity: The Control Service MUST check the validity of the PCB (see [](#pcb-validity)) and it MUST discard invalid PCBs.
 The PCB contains the version numbers of the TRC(s) and certificate(s) that MUST be used to verify its signatures which enables the Control Service to check whether it has the relevant TRC(s) and certificate(s).
 If not, they can be requested from the Control Service of the sending AS through the API described in [](#crypto-api).
-2. Loop avoidance: If it is a core AS, the Control Service MUST check whether the PCB includes duplicate hop entries created by the core AS itself or by other ASes.
-If so, the PCB MUST be discarded in order to avoid loops and is necessary because core beaconing is based on propagating PCBs to all AS neighbors.
+2. Loop avoidance: The Control Service MUST check whether the PCB is from a core AS and whether it includes duplicate hop entries created by the core AS itself or by other ASes.
+If so, it MUST discard the PCB in order to avoid loops.
+This is necessary because core beaconing is based on propagating PCBs to all AS neighbors.
 Additionally, core ASes SHOULD discard PCBs that were propagated at any point by a non-core AS.
 Ultimately, core ASes MAY make a policy decision to propagate beacons containing path segments that traverse the same ISD more than once as this can be legitimate - e.g. if the ISD spans a large geographical area, a path between different ASes transiting another ISD may constitute a shortcut.
-3. Incoming Interface: the last ISD-AS entry in a received PCB (in its AS Entry Signed Body) MUST coincide with the ISD-AS neighbor of the interface where the PCB was received.
+3. Incoming Interface: The Control Service MUST check that the last ISD-AS entry in a received PCB (in its AS Entry Signed Body) corresponds with the ISD-AS neighbor of the interface where the PCB was received.
 In addition, the corresponding link MUST be core or parent, otherwise the PCB MUST be discarded.
-4. Continuity: when a PCB contains two or more AS entries, the receiver Control Service MUST check every AS entry except the last and discard beacons where the ISD-AS of an entry does not equal the ISD-AS of the next entry.
+4. Continuity: When the Control Service receives a PCB containing two or more AS entries, it MUST check every AS entry except the last and discard beacons where the ISD-AS of an entry does not equal the ISD-AS of the next entry.

 If the PCB verification is successful, the Control Service decides whether to store the PCB as a candidate for propagation based on selection criteria and polices specific for each AS.

 ### Storing Candidate PCBs {#storing}

-An AS stores candidate PCBs in a temporary storage called the *Beacon Store*.
+An AS Control Service stores candidate PCBs in a temporary storage called the *Beacon Store*.
 The management of this storage is implementation specific, but current practice is to retain all PCBs until expired or replaced by one describing the same path with a later origination time.

 ### PCB Selection Policies {#selection}

-An AS MUST select which PCBs to propagate further.
+The Control Service of an AS MUST select which PCBs to propagate further.
 The selection process can inspect and compare the properties of the candidate PCBs (e.g. length, disjointness across different paths, age, expiration time) and/or take into account which PCBs have been propagated in the past.
 The PCBs to select or eliminate is determined by the policy of the AS.

-In order to avoid excessive overhead on the path discovery system in bigger networks, an AS should only propagate those candidate PCBs with the highest probability of meeting the needs of the endpoints that will perform path construction, in accordance with [](#propagation-interval-size).
+In order to avoid excessive overhead on the path discovery system in bigger networks, an AS Control Service should only propagate those candidate PCBs with the highest probability of meeting the needs of the endpoints that will perform path construction, in accordance with [](#propagation-interval-size).

 As SCION does not provide any in-band signal about the intentions of endpoints nor about the policies of downstream ASes, the policy will typically select a somewhat diverse set optimized for multiple, generic parameters.
 Selection may be based on criteria such as: